jhallen/vivado_setup/README.md

 * Check in only the application project source code plus the Eclipse project files for it.
 Leave out the BSP project and hardware wrapper project.

-* On a fresh clone, you need to rebuild the BSP project that the application project wants to reference.
+* On a fresh clone, you need to rebuild the BSP project that the application project references.
 Mainly this means that you have to remember to use the name it expects (usually "fred_bsp" for an application called "fred").

 * Alternatively, you could include the BSP project in the repository.
 You may want this if you customize it in any way.
 In this case, you will have to import both the BSP and the application project.